kgrajski/ercot_dart/README.md

 ## Modeling Experiments

-- Executied three introductory experiments involving different combinations of data sets and modeling methods
+- Executed three introductory experiments involving different combinations of data sets and modeling methods

 ### DART Price Data Only (Exp0)
 - Explored the hypothesis that all the information that is needed for DART forecasting is already embedded in the DART price historical data.